techmatters/terraso-mobile-client/README.md

 ## iOS

 1. Run `npm run ios` to load the app in the simulator.
-2. Run `npm run ios -- --release` to load a release build of the app in the simulator.
+2. Run `npm run ios -- --configuration release` to load a release build of the app in the simulator.
+3. Run `npm run ios -- --device "Jane iPhone"` to load the app in on your device.

 # Releases